 4. Research Employers and Find Jobs

+Who employs people with your skills and values?
 Who are the employers in your career field?
 Which do you want to target, and why?

 Keep in mind that the same job can be found in multiple industries and sectors.
 For instance, just about every employer needs a public relations specialist, whether it is a government agency, a corporation, or a non-profit.
 In smaller organizations, you are more likely to be given a wider variety of responsibilities.
 Typically, your first job is where you acquire the substantive skills that will take you into your next, more specialized job.